billkarsh/SpikeGLX/Markdown/GateTab_Help.md

 As soon as the run starts the gate is immediately set high and it simply stays high ("latches high") until the run is stopped.

->If the optional `Enable Recording` button is showing in the Graphs Window, you will have to click it (or remotely call SetRecordingEnable()) to permit the gate to go high.
+>If the optional `Enable Recording` button is showing in the Graphs window, you will have to click it (or remotely call SetRecordingEnable()) to permit the gate to go high.
 (See below).